dondakeshimo/tmpl-cf/README.md

 3. Place the `tmpl_cf.json` file and the `tmpl_cf.sh` script in the root of the cloned repository.

+4. Set your GitHub personal access token to an environment variable `ACCESS_TOKEN`.

-4. Ensure that the `tmpl_cf.sh` script is executable:
+5. Ensure that the `tmpl_cf.sh` script is executable:

 ```bash
 chmod +x tmpl_cf.sh
 ```

-5. Run the script:
+6. Run the script:

 ```bash
 ./tmpl_cf.sh